ScilifelabDataCentre/Publications/README.md

 Publications
 ============

-Simple web-based publications reference database where publications can be grouped by e.g. research group, facility, or some other classification.
+Simple web-based publications reference database system.
+Curators may add or fetch publications.
+Publications can be grouped by e.g. research group, facility, or some other classification.

 Features
 --------